vanHavel/bp-mll-tensorflow/README.md

 # bp-mll-tensorflow
-Implementation of the BP-MLL loss function in Tensorflow
+Efficient (vectorized) implementation of the BP-MLL loss function in TensorFlow.

+Check bp_mll_test for an example.